-In addition, in our Thermal Products segment, we lease certain of our equipment to customers under non-cancellable operating leases.
+In addition, in our Thermal Products and Mechanical Products segments, we lease certain of our equipment to customers under non-cancellable operating leases.
 These leases generally have an initial term of six months.
 We recognize revenue for these leases on a straight-line basis over the term of the lease.